 Incremental input is allowed beginning with the 2nd machining position.
 You can use the I key or soft key to switch over.
-The first machining position must be absolute.
+The first machining position must be entered as an absolute value.

 The fastest, easiest and most accurate way of defining machining positions is with the pattern generator.
 The pattern generator immediately displays the entered machining positions graphically after the required parameters have been entered and saved.